Sulaxan/lol-item-analyzer/lol-item-analyzer/README.md

 ## Examples

-Formal examples still need to be structured, but basic usage is covered in the [integration test](./tests/integration.rs).
+Formal examples still need to be created, but basic usage is covered in the [integration test](./tests/integration.rs).

 ## Running Tests